 Genomics and related biosciences are advancing at an unprecedented pace.
 Each day, researchers are making new discoveries that promise to change our understanding of the world and enable the development of innovative products and services.
 These discoveries are at the heart of the knowledge-based economy and are increasingly recognized as a key source of competitive advantage for companies, industries and regions.

-By aligning ourselves with the latest technology available and innovative research, we are keeping Manitoba and Saskatchewan on the map in a globally competitive research environment.
+By aligning our projects with the latest technology and research, we are keeping Manitoba and Saskatchewan on the map in a globally competitive research environment.

 Our projects have resulted in a number of collaborative relationships with partners around the world.
 This map indicates the locations of project partners, research activities, presentations and conferences.
 The international partnerships that we have established help Manitoba and Saskatchewan stay at the forefront of genomics and related biosciences.